What Do Automotive Engineer Do?

 Is There Job Demand for Automotive Engineers?

-There were about 288,800 jobs for Automotive Engineer in 2016 (in the United States).
+In the United States, there were 288,800 jobs for Automotive Engineer in 2016.
 New jobs are being produced at a rate of 8.8% which is above the national average.
 The Bureau of Labor Statistics predicts 25,300 new jobs for Automotive Engineer by 2026.
-Due to new job openings and attrition, there will be an average of 21,200 job openings in this field each year.
+The BLS estimates 21,200 yearly job openings in this field.

 The states with the most job growth for Automotive Engineer are Nevada, Utah, and North Dakota.
 Watch out if you plan on working in Alaska, Maine, or Vermont.
 These states have the worst job growth for this type of profession.